Shreeram190903/Qr-generator/README.md

 ## 👨‍💻 Created by Shreeram

-This QR Generator Pro is enhanced from Shreeram's original Python QR code generator script, now optimized for modern serverless deployment on Vercel.
+This QR Generator script optimized for modern serverless deployment on Vercel.

 **Features:**
-- Based on Shreeram's original QR generation algorithm
 - Enhanced with beautiful web interface
 - Optimized for Vercel serverless deployment
 - Production-ready with modern web technologies